-Using squared paper, invite children to draw squares ranging from 1x1 to 12x12 in size.
-Ask pupils to calculate the area of the shapes.
+Using squared paper, invite children to draw squares ranging from 1×1 to 12×12 in size.
+Ask pupils to calculate the area of a square they’ve drawn.
 Explain that this is a square number.
 This visual representation deepens pupils’ understanding, while exposing the structure of the concept as a calculating area.

 Alternatively, provide children with this multiplication grid and invite them to draw squares, starting from one in the top left-hand corner and increasing in size each time.
 Look at the number in the bottom right-hand corner to identify the square number.

-Next, play ‘square, rectangle or stick’.
-Ask children to draw a 1x1 square on squared paper.
-Now, add one extra 1x1 square and see if you can create a square, rectangle or stick.
-Keep adding on extra 1x1 squares.
+Ask children to draw a 1×1 square on squared paper.
+Now, add one extra 1×1 square and see if you can create a square, rectangle or stick.
+Keep adding on extra 1×1 squares.

-Make a note on this worksheet of how many 1x1 squares you need to create squares, rectangles and sticks.
+Make a note on this worksheet of how many 1×1 squares you need to create squares, rectangles and sticks.

-Pupils should notice that squares can only be made from 1, 4, 9, 16, 25 (etc) squares.
+Pupils should notice that they can only make squares from 1, 4, 9, 16, 25 (etc) squares.
 Alternatively, ask children to cut out squares and manipulate them on their work area to investigate this activity in a more concrete way.